vivianel/DarePy-SANS/README.md

 Acknowledgment to beamline scientists, contributors, or specific libraries used in the pipeline.

 ## License
-This project is licensed under the [Insert License Name, e.g., MIT License] - see the LICENSE file for details.
+This project is licensed under PSI.
 """